How to Handle Disruptive Behavior

 When you recognize that students’ behavior is a response to the classroom environment but isn’t about you as a person, you can more easily move beyond your own strong emotions.
 If Aaliyah had approached Thomas’s behavior in this way, she likely would have been able to avoid the kind of confrontation that occurred.

-Appeal to students who are engaging in disruptive behavior.
+Make a personal appeal to students who are engaging in disruptive behavior.

 When you confront students in front of their peers, they may be embarrassed and feel the need to perform for their peers by escalating a confrontation.
 If you engage students in a more personal way, they are less likely to be defensive.

-“Sometimes reviewing for exams provokes stress, but it’s really important for us to maintain focus so I can make sure everyone’s well-prepared.
+Instead of confronting Thomas in front of the entire class, Aaliyah could have talked to him one-on-one during a short break and said something like this: “Sometimes reviewing for exams provokes stress, but it’s really important for us to maintain focus so I can make sure everyone’s well-prepared.
 I’m concerned that you may be distracting others, so I would really appreciate it if you could not get involved in side talk.
 If you have any questions about the material, please ask because I’m glad to help.
 If we can all move forward with the review together, I think I can help everyone prepare well and succeed on the midterm.”

 If you overreact, redirect your response.